video:cutpoints

 For this reason, MMP keeps it [relatively 2)] straight forward to [all but] guarantee successful editing.

-Conversely though, this also comes at a price, which is that cutting is performed at the “key frame” level, not at user-specified frames.
+Conversely though, this also comes at a price, which is that cutting is generally performed at the “key frame” level, not at user-specified frames.

 For most general editing this is entirely acceptable.
 3)